© 2020 All rights reserved

 The book Transcending the Climate Change Deception Toward Real Sustainability is available here in printed paperback

 Over decades, ‘Big Oil’ corporations have caused huge environmental pollution of land, air, and water systems worldwide.
 I support real environmentalism.
-The vast extraction and burning of oil and coal does cause ‘real’ pollution to land, air and water systems, and in my opinion oil and coal should not be used in polluting ways.
-However,man-made climate change via CO2 emissions is fake science and fakenews, this agenda has detracted and distracted significantly from peoples understanding of what real environmentalism is and involves.
-Along with 1500 scientists I have asserted that the CO2 component of burning oil is not the cause of climate change.
-Note: I have no commercial interest in stating that climate change is not caused by CO2.
-In reality, the real pollution of the air and skies that has been occuring has been via geo-engineering.
+The vast extraction and burning of oil and coal does cause ‘real’ pollution to land, air and water systems, and in my opinion, ideally, oil and coal should not be used in polluting ways.
+However, man-made climate change via CO2 emissions from fossil fuels is fake science and fake news.
+The CO2 agenda has detracted and distracted significantly from peoples understanding of what real environmentalism is and involves.
+Along with 1500 scientists I have asserted that CO2 emissions are not the cause of climate change.
+Note: I have no commercial interest in stating that climate change is not caused by CO2, or by methane from livestock, such as cows.
+The real pollution of the air, land and water that has been occuring has been via the release of thousands of real pollutants by the industries of industrial globalisation; and via geo-engineering.

 The book covers many topics including: